strateos/react-map-interaction/README.md

   // The min and max of the scale of the zoom.
 Must be > 0.
   minScale: PropTypes.number,
   maxScale: PropTypes.number,
+  // The speed of the scale operation.
+A higher number will zoom more quickly.
+Default is 0.002
+  scaleRate: PropTypes.number,

   // When 'showControls' is 'true', plus/minus buttons are rendered
   // that let the user control the zoom factor